How to run TON Sites

 Checking site availability

-After completing the setup, the TON Proxy should be running.
+After completing the setup, the TON proxy should be running.
 If the setup is successful, your site will be available at the ADNL address generated during the configuration.

 You can check availability by opening the address with the .adnl